Bangkah/kerokero-ai/README.md

 - AWS S3
 - Firebase Hosting

-**Note**: Make sure your Ollama server is accessible from your deployment environment.
+**Note**: Make sure to set your environment variables in your hosting platform.

 ## 🐛 Troubleshooting

 ### Common Issues

+**1. "API Key Required" Error**
+- Make sure you have a valid Groq API key
+- Check that the key is properly set in your `.env` file
+- Verify the key has the correct permissions

-**1. "Connection Failed" Error**
+**2. "Connection Failed" Error**
-- Ensure Ollama is running: `ollama serve`
-- Check if Ollama is accessible: `curl http://localhost:11434/api/version`
+- Check your internet connection
-- Verify CORS settings are configured
+- Verify the API endpoint is correct

-**2. "No Models Available"**
-- Download at least one model: `ollama pull llama2`
-- Check available models: `ollama list`

-**3. CORS Errors**
-- Set OLLAMA_ORIGINS environment variable
-- Restart Ollama server after setting the variable
+- Make sure your API key is not expired

+**3. "Rate Limited" Error**
+- You've exceeded the free tier limits
+- Wait for the rate limit to reset
+- Consider upgrading your Groq plan

 **4. Slow Responses**
-- Use smaller models like `mistral` for faster responses
+- Try using smaller models like Llama 3 8B
-- Ensure sufficient RAM (8GB+ recommended for most models)
-- Close other resource-intensive applications
+- Check your internet connection speed
+- Groq API is generally very fast

 ### Performance Tips
-- **RAM Usage**: Models require significant RAM (4-8GB per model)
-- **CPU**: Modern multi-core processors recommended
+- **Internet**: Stable internet connection recommended
-- **Storage**: Models range from 2-20GB each
-- **GPU**: NVIDIA GPUs can accelerate inference (optional)
+- **Model Choice**: Smaller models respond faster
+- **Caching**: Conversations are cached locally for better UX

 ## 🤝 Contributing